microsoft/DirectX-Specs/d3d/WorkGraphs.md

 Any time a shader declares it expects some number greater than 1 as the maximum number of input records the it can handle in a thread group, it must call the input record's [Count()](#input-record-count-method) method to discover how many records its thread group actually got.

 The number of records sent to any given thread group launch is implementation-defined, and not necessarily repeatable on a given implementation.
 This is true independent of the method that produces the input -- i.e. whether it comes from another node or from DispatchGraph.
 And it is true regardless size of input records, including 0 size records in particular.

+For wave packing see [Thread visiblity in wave operations](#thread-visibility-in-wave-operations).

 ---